Sex Offenses

 Additional Resources

-Texas Penal Code: Sex Offenses – Access the official website for the Texas Penal Code to view chapter which outlines the various sex crimes addressed by Texas law.
+Texas Penal Code: Sex Offenses – Access the official website for the Texas Penal Code to view the various sex crimes addressed by Texas law.

-Texas Department of Public Safety: Sex Offender Registry – Access the official website for the TXDPS which lists information about the-Sex Offender Registry Program.
-You can view details about requirements for sex offender registration.
+Texas Department of Public Safety: Sex Offender Registry – Access the official website for the TXDPS which lists information about the Sex Offender Registry Program.
+You can view details about the requirements for sex offender registration.